HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 -  Formulation: Defining the measurand (output quantity Y), the input quantities :math:`X = (X_{i},\ldots,\ X_{N})`, and the measurement function (as a model relating Y and X).
    One also needs to asign Probability Density Functions (PDF) of each of the input quantities, as well as define the correlation between them (through joint PDF).
-   In our method, the joint PDF's are are made by first generating uncorrelated PDF, which are then correlated using the Cholesky decomposition method.
+   In our method, the joint PDF's are made by first generating uncorrelated PDF, which are then correlated using the Cholesky decomposition method.

 -  Propagation: propagate the PDFs for the :math:`X_i` through the model to obtain the PDF for Y.